carlidel/nocs/docs/tutorial.md

   (
     heavy,
     [&](const molecule & current_molecule)
-  /* Dear engine, for each molecule with tag fatty, please execute this lambda
+  /* Dear engine, for each molecule with tag heavy, please execute this lambda
-     that accepts a const reference to the current molecule and captures fatty_total_energy.
+     that accepts a const reference to the current molecule and captures heavy_total_energy.
      Each time it is called the lambda adds to total_heavy_energy the energy of the current molecule.
      Also known as: sum the energies of all the heavy molecules */